KaiBizAnalytics/PortfolioProjects/README.md

 Welcome to my Data Analysis Portfolio!
 This repository is a curated collection of my work as a data analyst, showcasing a variety of skills and techniques across different tools and platforms.
 Inside, you'll find a comprehensive selection of projects and tasks I've undertaken, including:

 * **T-SQL Queries for Data Exploration**: Dive into detailed analyses of Covid data using T-SQL on Microsoft SQL Server.
 These queries are designed to uncover insights through data exploration and aggregation
-* **Data Cleaning Queries**: Cleaned the Nashville Housing data using T-SQL, including data type conversion, duplicates removal, window functions, sbustring operations.
+* **Data Cleaning Queries**: Cleaned the Nashville Housing data using T-SQL, including data type conversion, duplicates removal, window functions, substring operations.
 * Data Cleaning in Excel
 * Tableau Dashboards for Covid data
 * Python Data Analysis